jeryjs/Userscripts/Superset/Readme.md

 ## How It Works

 1. **Bypass Mechanism**
-   The script intercepts page events to keep the assessment running smoothly even if you switch tabs or windows.
+   The script intercepts page events to keep the assessment running smoothly without triggering warnings even if you switch tabs or windows.

 2. **AI Answer Generation**
    - Click on one of the model buttons in the provided side panel.